-- All significant consequence events only

-- All Category A events

-- All significant consequence events and additional requested events.
+- All significant consequence events only - All Category A events - All significant consequence events and additional requested events. - All significant consequence events only (in conjunction with more extensive simple reporting for Category B events, see above)

 At EU level the only systematic reporting on individual events is the notification to the Agency of accident investigations by the NIBs in accordance with the Railway Safety Directive.
 Also, the annual submission of CSI statistics by NSAs based on railway operator information is of relevance.
 However, the CSIs are aggregated annual statistics and do not contain information about single events.